We talk ourselves out of Godhood

 of guilt and regret rather than let go

 that our roles of suffering we dutifully perform,

 O child of God, step off the edge

-of the stage and tumble into oblivion.
+and tumble into oblivion.